fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 * McKay Jenkins, _Food Fight: GMOs and the Future of the America_ (The Long, Paved Road to Industrial Food), 47--76.

 ### Apr 22
+NO CLASS!

 {% include alert.html class='danger' title='DUE: GMO website analysis' text="For this assignment you'll critique a website of your choosing that discusses whether GMOs are safe.
 Consult the [website analysis guide](website-analysis-guide) for more details.
-As with all your assignments, the goal is to put the course to use in addressing 'real-world' discussions about the impact of technology on food safety, quality, and risk.
+As with all your assignments, the goal is to put the course to use in addressing 'real-world' discussions about the impact of technology on food safety, quality, and risk (and any theme from the course).
 The best essays will draw together readings from the last few weeks and makes extensive use of the Jenkins reading for this week.
 "%}